-Despite the impact that a good credit score can have, many people misunderstand what credit scores are and how they are calculated.
+Despite the impact that credit scores can have, many people misunderstand what they are and how they are calculated.

 In addition, credit scores are used by some employers for advancement and hiring decisions, so having good credit often impacts your earning ability over the course of your career.